BABTUNA/android-prework/README.md

-## NAME_OF_YOUR_APP_HERE

-Ben's App (project0.1 - Hello from Ben)
+## Ben's App (project0.1 - Hello from Ben)

 ### App Description

-The following application is a simple introductory application that contains basic styles and features.
-The application contains a welcome text, a change welcome text color button, a change background color button, and a change welcome text features.
+The following application is a simple introductory android app that contains basic styles and features.
+The application contains welcome text, a custom background, a change welcome text color button, a change background color button, and a change welcome text feature.

 ### App Walk-though